yslproteomics/KdeggeR/README.md

 See the vignette for detailed instructions and example code.

+The .pdf version of the vignette is provided [here](https://github.com/yslproteomics/KdeggeR/blob/main/inst/manual/KdeggerUserManual.pdf).

 See the preprint for a more detailed description of the package's functions and applications: doi: https://doi.org/10.1101/2024.10.28.620709

 ## Hardware Requirements